MATTHEW TUROV

-I: Descriptions of paintings are in the same sequence as they appear in their corresponding web pages.
-The categories are a guide, not an absolute.
+I: Descriptions of paintings are a guide, not an absolute.
 Some paintings would fit in other categories as well.

 Home Page